Quickstart: Find available rooms by using Azure Digital Twins

 The tutorials go into detail about how to:

 - Build an application for facility managers to increase occupant productivity.

 To continue to the tutorials, don't clean up the resources created in this quickstart.
 If you don't plan to continue, delete all the resources created by this quickstart.

 Delete the folder that was created when you downloaded the sample repository.

 From the menu on the left in the Azure portal, select All resources.
 Then select your Digital Twins resource.
 At the top of the All resources pane, select Delete.

-This quickstart used a simple scenario to show how to find rooms with good working conditions.
-For in-depth analysis of this scenario, see this tutorial:
+This quickstart used a simple scenario and sample applications to show how Digital Twins can be used to find rooms with good working conditions.
+For in-depth analysis of this scenario, read this tutorial: